m.i.a. talks trump, war and being a refugee at the oxford union | read | i-D

-This week M.I.A stopped by the Oxford Union Society to participate in a Q&A session about her career, Trump and her own experiences as a refugee.
-Across 53 minutes the musician and activist reflected on the President's first 100 days in office and the business of war, saying: "No matter how smart we are and how much technology we have and all the capabilities, we don't know who is making the most money out of the war industry."
+This week M.I.A stopped by the Oxford Union Society to participate in a Q&A session about her career, Trump, and her own experiences as a refugee.
+Over the course of 53 minutes the musician and activist reflected on the President's first 100 days in office and the business of war, saying: "No matter how smart we are and how much technology we have and all the capabilities, we don't know who is making the most money out of the war industry."

 READ: the i-D guide to activism in music videos